ibm-cloud-docs/vpc/about-contract.md

 HPVS logs warning messages to the configured logging service about upcoming and expired encryption and attestation certificates.

-Following is the notification schedule:
+The following is the notification schedule:

 - **30 days before expiry**: A warning message is generated once **every 24 hours**, notifying that the certificate will expire in one month.